How to Apply Mineral Sunscreen (The Right Way!)

 Fortunately, there are many choices available when it comes to protecting your skin from the sun, and sunscreen is hands-down a fantastic, time-tested solution to keeping it safe.
 As it stands, there are two main types of sunscreen out there, which are chemical sunscreen and mineral sunscreen.

-After weighing your options on mineral vs chemical sunscreen and carefully analyzing the benefits of mineral sunscreen, you’ve likely made your decision to start incorporating mineral sunscreen into your daily skincare routine.
+After weighing your options on mineral vs. chemical sunscreen and carefully analyzing the benefits of mineral sunscreen, you’ve likely made your decision to start incorporating mineral sunscreen into your daily skincare routine.
 (Awesome decision, by the way!)

 Why Do Most Mineral Sunscreens Look So White?

-But why does mineral sunscreen look so dang white on your skin, though?
+But why does mineral-based sunscreen look so dang white on your skin, though?
 Well, the reason it leaves a white cast on the skin is due to the minerals within the sunscreen, which also happen to be white.
 (And no, before you ask, it’s not like that to annoy you or make you look silly when you’re outside enjoying the sunshine.)

 To help you better understand its mechanism of action, though, it’s important to better understand exactly how mineral sunscreens protect your skin.
 You see, your skin can easily be damaged by ultraviolet rays, commonly referred to as UV rays.